zazaho/SimImg/README.md

 hard-disk.

 * **Move** will Move the file to the folder selected in the move list on the bottom left.
+See below.

 ## (De)selecting thumbnails
-You can select thumbnails by clicking on them; its background will turn blue to indicate that it is selected.
+You can select a thumbnail by clicking on it; its background will turn blue to indicate that it is selected.

 Pressing the Control (Ctrl) key while clicking will select or deselect